canonical/kafka-operator/docs/tutorial/t-manage-passwords.md

 8        started  10.244.26.4    juju-f1a2cd-8  jammy       Running
 ```

+[note]
-> **Note** The operations above would also apply to charmed applications that implement the `kafka_client` relation, for which password rotation and user deletion can be achieved in the same consistent way.
+The operations above would also apply to charmed applications that implement the `kafka_client` relation, for which password rotation and user deletion can be achieved in the same consistent way.
+[/note]

 ## What's next?